Frequently Asked Questions

-OSP must receive your proposal at least four working days before the sponsor's deadline; however, CEHD’s policy is that the Senior Grants Administrator in the Office of Research Support must receive your final materials FIVE working days prior to the sponsor’s deadline.
+OSP must receive your proposal at least four working days before the sponsor's deadline; however, CEHD’s policy is that the Senior Grants Administrator in the Office of Research Development must receive your final materials FIVE working days prior to the sponsor’s deadline.

 The University is the legal applicant.

 Only the Office of Sponsored Programs is authorized to submit proposals on behalf of the university.
 Faculty, deans, etc. cannot submit proposals or letters of intent.
 Exceptions include prizes, awards, and some fellowships, which can be submitted by individuals.
-Submission of the proposal (hitting the “button”) will be done by the Senior Grants Administrator in the Office of Research Support.
+Submission of the proposal (hitting the “button”) will be done by the Senior Grants Administrator in the Office of Research Development.

 Indirect costs are expenses that can't easily be tied to a single project, such as utilities, depreciation, and general administration.
 Universities negotiate several rates (on campus vs. off campus) to recover these costs with the appropriate federal agency.
 Mason's rates are available here.

 The Senior Grants Administrator in the Office of Research Development will help you develop the budget from the beginning stages to the final submitted version.